bohatmx/business-finance-mobile-apps/README.md

 # business-finance-mobile-apps

-Mobile apps for each Business Finance Network participant.
+Mobile apps for each of the Business Finance Network participants.
 Developed with Flutter